Get the Marcus mobile banking app

 To attack two pervasive forms of clutter, electronics and papers, install a wall-mounted charging station and mail organizer.
 You can buy both readymade, or construct custom versions out of wood or metal.

-If you are looking to reduce your home’s water use, you’ll find two big water wasters can reside in the bathroom: older or leaking toilets and old shower heads.
+If you're looking to reduce your home’s water use, you’ll find two big water wasters can reside in the bathroom: older or leaking toilets and old shower heads.

 You don’t have to be a plumber to carry out this project, but you should look up some step-by-step instructions online if it’s your first time.
 The EPA estimates that, by replacing toilets with WaterSense labeled models, a household can cut toilet water use by 20% to 60%.

-Once the old toilet is removed, it is a convenient time to replace the floor or wall surfaces, if desired.
-Here, too, you can improve the efficiency of your home.
+Once the old toilet is removed, it might be a convenient time to replace the floor or wall surfaces.
+This is another oppurtunity where you can improve the efficiency of your home.
 If you feel chilly after getting out of the shower but don’t want to raise the thermostat for the whole house, you might want to install an in-floor heating system, which involves securing heat mats to the subfloor and connecting them to your home’s power system before laying a tile floor.
+While it may seem like more of a hassle, these energy-efficient changes could make a big difference in your bills and your comfort!

 If your elementary schooler just started middle school, or your tween is entering high school, it may be time for a bedroom upgrade.
-In an ideal world, when kids have a room that matches their personality, it’ll encourage them to keep the space neat.
+In an ideal world, when kids have a room that matches their personality, it’ll encourage them to keep the space neat (of course, we know that’s not always the reality, but hey, doesn’t hurt to dream!)

 Many varieties of wallpaper come in sheets or tiles and are reusable, so if your child tires of the design, it could be passed on to another child.
 Or, if they love it, they could take it off to college.